 With an unprecedented number of new investigational agents and companies in immuno-oncology (IO), it has been difficult to track and understand the current IO agents in clinical development and the clinical trials testing these agents.
-The Clinical Accelerator team presents an unbiased, neutral, scientifically curated, and timely updated analysis based on information collected from numerous trusted and publicly available sources.
+The CRI Anna-Maria Kellen Clinical Accelerator team presents an unbiased, neutral, scientifically curated, and timely updated analysis based on information collected from numerous trusted and publicly available sources.

 We hope to inform the cancer research community through academic publications as it strives for efficiencies and innovation while avoiding duplication.
-We also present the following interactive dashboards of this landscape of immuno-oncology drug development that explore the field:

-A comparison of global IO pipelines in 2017 and 2019.
-3,876 immuno-oncology agents in six main classes were identified in September 2019, an increase of 91% since 2017.
+A comparison of global IO pipelines in 2017 and 2020.
+4,720 immuno-oncology agents in six main classes were identified in August 2020, an increase of 233% since 2017.
 More details can be found in the Nature Reviews Drug Discovery article

 Please note that all landscape dashboards are integrated with the CRI iAtlas for further exploration of the molecular targets.

 The most recent overview immuno-oncology landscape publication is "Immuno-oncology drug development forges on despite COVID-19. " in Nature Reviews Drug Discovery (September 2020).

 Read more IO landscape publications